flatironinstitute/kachery-p2p/README.md

 POSIX environment (Linux or Mac--currently tested with Ubuntu 16.04 and 18.04)

-We recommend that you use a conda environment with
+We recommend that you use a Conda environment with

 * Python >= 3.7
 * NumPy
 * Nodejs >=12 (available on conda-forge)

-Installation using conda:
+Installation using Conda:

 ```bash
 export KACHERY_STORAGE_DIR=/desired/file/storage/location